 The most powerful thing about this excellent film is the way that it shows the coping mechanism of its central protagonists filtered through the children’s endlessly magical thinking.
 For example, pieces of chalk become magical wishing sticks that remove the need for them to directly get their hands dirty in dealing with their issues, and a soft toy tiger springs to life to guide them through harrowing obstacles.

 The kids all give startlingly good performances for child actors, particularly Ramón López as the heartbreakingly hardened young group leader Shine.
-Tenoch Huerta also makes for a chilling villain in a brief appearance as the seemingly upstanding politician overseeing a dark underbelly, boding well for his rumoured upcoming turn as Namor in the Black Panther sequel.
+Tenoch Huerta also makes for a chilling villain in a brief appearance as the seemingly upstanding politician overseeing a dark underbelly, boding well for his turn as Namor in the Black Panther sequel.

 The photography is also incredibly beautiful at times despite the grimness of the setting and the subject matter.
 The image of a burning grand piano inside a run-down building and the sight of exotic goldfish cut loose in a dirty pond stick in the mind and hint at the hope of beauty among all the corruption and decay.

 Worth Checking Out?

 Yes!
 I cannot recommend this beautiful, troubling film enough.
 Whether you’re a fan of horror or not, the powerful acting and bittersweet but satisfying narrative make this a must-see for all true cinephiles.

 Stay tuned for my next horror double feature in the run-up to Halloween!